POV (point-of-view) shots are a bold choice in camera angles, taking you out of the narrative and placing you directly in the eyes of a character.

 1. Rear Window (1954)

 Alfred Hitchcock was a lover of voyeurism, so having his protagonist window-watch people for nearly two hours is no surprise.
-Like Jeff (Stewart), we watch his neighbors go about their days through the POV of his telescope.
+Like Jeff (played by James Stewart), we watch his neighbors go about their days through the POV of his telescope.

 Using this technique, Hitchcock manipulates us into only witnessing what Jeff sees as he grows suspicious of a murder across the street.